First you get a “privacy” tent (pick one - any one).

-Then you get a Stainless Steel Garden Sprayer A 1 gallon size will fit on the stove top, be enough for 2 people, and it you remove the pumping mechanism, it can store under the bed!
+Then you get a garden sprayer A 1 gallon size should be enough for 2 people, and it you remove the pumping mechanism, it can store under the bed!
+Just add hot water to this.

 Using a combination of stainless steel hose clamps and good quality reinforced tubing, connect the sink sprayer to the tank - here is how I did it:

-This is how I did it on my RL Flomaster Stainless Steel sprayer - your mileage may vary.
+NOTE This is how I did it on my RL FloMaster Stainless Steel Sprayer (which is no longer made, but VERY handy (we can put it on the stove and heat the water IN the sprayer) - your mileage may vary.

 Remove the hose from the bug sprayer - all you need to save is the thin plastic “dip tube” that goes into the tank.